Palm-Ware-Labs/simple-docs/public/docs/customization.md

 # Customization

 FlyPage is highly customizable.
-You can adjust the colors, layout, and components to match your brand.
+You can adjust colors, layout, and components to match your brand.

 ## Theme Colors